-The document then concludes with the five elements of a learning environment that naturally emerge from looking at education through a learner-centered lens:
+The document then moves to the five elements of a child's learning journey and learning environment that naturally emerge from looking at education through a learner-centered lens:

 - Learner Agency

-- Socially Embedded
+- Socially-Embedded

-- Personalized, Relevant, and Contextualized
+- · Personalized, Relevant, and Contextualized

 - Open-Walled

 - Competency-Based

-In engaging with the Lexicon, it is important to keep in mind that the elements should be understood to be interrelated in practice, with every element empowering and advancing what is possible for the other elements.
-And, that in the absence of the Learner-Centered Paradigm, any of the five elements become a mere adjustment or addition to conventional practice.
+It is important to keep in mind that the five elements should be understood to be interrelated in practice, with every element empowering and advancing what is possible for the other elements.
+In the absence of the Learner-Centered Paradigm, any of the five elements become a mere adjustment or addition to conventional practice.